Working Memory and Language Laboratory

 Working memory is important for making sense of language.
 We can only hear or read words one-at-a-time.
 Therefore, we must hold onto the words—and their order—while simultaneously creating meaning and thinking about our own response.
 Children with hearing loss must especially rely on working memory.
 Because the auditory signal they get is sometimes ambiguous, children with hearing loss often problem-solve to work out the meaning of what they hear.

 If we want to ignore parts of our visual world, we can easily just turn around or shut our eyes.
 Children with typical hearing cannot just "turn off" their hearing; therefore, the auditory world poses a constant opportunity for distraction.
 Although the presence of irrelevant sound impairs memory in children, we believe that it also provides a valuable opportunity to learn to control attention in the face of distraction.
 First, we want to understand how these attentional processes develop in typically-hearing children to support memory and learning.
+To do this, we are working with the Brain, Executive Function and Attention Research (B.E.A.R.)
+Lab to measure brain activity in the presence of auditory distraction.
 Then we will explore how attentional development is impacted by a period of hearing deprivation and the subsequent ability to "turn off" hearing aids and cochlear implants.